 - Insurance -- You already know that you can shop rates, but before you switch providers, ask your current insurance agent if you qualify for a loyalty discount or a safe-driver savings program.
 A bare bones insurance policy from a discount provider can be one of those you-get-what-you-pay-for scenarios, so if you do decide to switch companies, be sure you compare coverage plans closely so you understand what you're giving up.

-For even more creative ways to save, look to the articles and links on the next page.
+For even more creative ways to save, look to the articles and links below.